codedamn-projects/quiz-app/README.md

 1. View Highscores
     On clicking on the view highscores all the highscores saved in the local storage should be shown

+    Use the following classes for adding the Left hand icon `fas fa-hand-point-left fa-lg` beside the `View Highscores`.
+Favicon is already setup in the `<head>` element.

     ![highscores](https://raw.githubusercontent.com/stephje/javascript-quiz/main/assets/images/highscores.png)

 1. Time